How to Play It: A dividend strategy with Apple in mind

-NEW YORK, March 19 (Reuters) - Apple isn’t the only prominent company that analysts have tagged as a potential source of dividend payouts.
+NEW YORK (Reuters) - Apple isn’t the only prominent company that analysts have tagged as a potential source of dividend payouts.
 Investors can target the sweet spot of reliable income and share price gains by buying companies that are likely to initiate or increase dividends.

 With nearly $100 billion in cash on its balance sheet, Apple will initiate a dividend and share buyback that will total $45 billion over three years.